Tom Newton Dunn

 Thomas Zoltan Newton Dunn (born 16 December 1973), known as Tom Newton Dunn, is an English broadcast journalist and former newspaper journalist.
 He presented First Edition, an evening news programme on talkTV.

 He was the political editor of The Sun from 2009 to 2020, having previously worked for ten years as a defence journalist and foreign reporter.
 In 2020 he became chief political commentator at Times Radio, before stepping down to join talkTV.

 Prior to joining Times Radio, Newton Dunn regularly appeared on BBC News and Sky News, and was one of the hosts of BBC Radio 4's Week in Westminster.
 He also appeared on the former What the Papers Say.

 Early life and family

 Newton Dunn was born in St Pancras, London, to Bill Newton Dunn, a Conservative and later Liberal Democrat Member of the European Parliament, and his Hungarian-born wife Anna Arki.

+Through the mother of his father, his great-grandfather was cricketer Francis Brooke (cricketer, born 1884).
+His father's sister, Angela, married the son of former Conservative MP Gresham Cooke in September 1971; the older brother of Angela's husband is the father of George Monbiot; George Monbiot is Angela's nephew.

 He was educated at Marlborough College, an independent school in Wiltshire.
 He studied English Literature at the University of Edinburgh, graduating with an undergraduate Master of Arts (MA Hons) degree.

 Between 2005 and 2014, his mother ran the European Movement Speaker Service, which provided "Pro Europe speakers for educational establishments and civic societies to debate all aspects of Britain's membership of the EU".
 His father, who was a strong supporter of the UK adopting the Euro currency, defected from the Conservatives to the Liberal Democrats in 2000 due to the Conservatives' Euroscepticism.